-Karim Botros joined MetroHealth as Chief Strategy Officer in August 2013, and was named Senior Vice President, Chief Strategy and Innovation Officer in July 2017.
+Karim Botros was named Senior Vice President, Chief Strategy and Innovation Officer in July 2017.

-In this role, Botros oversees business and corporate development, innovation and integration, as well as planning and market research.
+He joined MetroHealth as Chief Strategy Officer in August 2013.
 Prior to joining MetroHealth, he was a member of the Cleveland Clinic Foundation's Emerging Businesses group and oversaw corporate development projects.
 Between 1999 and 2008, he worked in private equity, acquiring companies within the health care, IT, and business service industries at The Riverside Company and The Jordan Company.
 Within the health care manufacturing industry, Botros has worked at Baxter Healthcare and Biomet as a manufacturing and product engineer.

 In this role, Brown is responsible for the creation and implementation of a comprehensive strategic fundraising program for The MetroHealth System.

+She served as Vice President of Development since March 2006 after joining the System in 2001 as Director of Development.
 Prior to joining MetroHealth, Brown was a senior development officer with The Cleveland Clinic.
 She also served as director of development for the Northeast Ohio Chapter for The Multiple Sclerosis Society and membership program manager with the Greater Cleveland Growth Association.

-Dr. Chehade received his medical degree and completed a residency in Urology at the Medical College of Ohio in Toledo.
-He received a master’s degree in biomedical studies with a major in pathology at Toledo as well, and he completed the Advanced Management Program at Harvard Business School.
-Dr. Chehade is board certified in Urology.
+Dr. Chehade received his medical degree and completed a residency in urology at the Medical College of Ohio in Toledo.
+He received a master’s degree in Biomedical Studies with a major in pathology at Toledo as well, and he completed the Advanced Management Program at Harvard Business School.
+Dr. Chehade is board certified in urology.

-Cheryl Forino Wahl, Senior Vice President, Chief Ethics and Compliance Officer

 Cheryl Forino Wahl, MA, JD, joined MetroHealth in July 2017 as Senior Vice President and Chief Ethics and Compliance Officer.

-In this role, Cheryl is charged with ensuring that MetroHealth’s policies and practices reflect a culture committed to ethical conduct for the protection of patients, staff and visitors.
+In this role, Forino Wahl is charged with ensuring that MetroHealth’s policies and practices reflect a culture committed to ethical conduct for the protection of patients, staff and visitors.

 Walter B. Jones, Jr., joined The MetroHealth System as Senior Vice President of Campus Transformation in October 2014.

-Prior to joining Parkland, Walter was an associate with Howell, Rusk, Dodson Architects in Atlanta, GA.
-While there, he oversaw projects including the major renovation and expansion of Atlanta's Grady Memorial Hospital and Northside Hospital Women’s Center.
+Jones previously served as senior vice president of facilities development for Dallas County Hospital District's Parkland Health and Hospital System.
+In that role he managed the planning, design, development and programming of Parkland's $1.3 billion 865-bed hospital and medical campus project.
+Prior to joining Parkland, Jones was an associate with Howell, Rusk, Dodson Architects in Atlanta, GA, where he oversaw projects including the major renovation and expansion of Atlanta's Grady Memorial Hospital and Northside Hospital Women’s Center.

-Phillips manages the legal affairs of The MetroHealth System, including planning, directing and implementing system-wide legal reviews and approval processes.
+In this role, Phillips manages the legal affairs of The MetroHealth System, including planning, directing and implementing system-wide legal reviews and approval processes.